wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 1. To open the REST API component in the Web Editor, click **Edit Code**.

     !!! info
-        Opening the VS Code Editor may take a little while if you are a first-time user.
+        Opening the Web Editor may take a little while if you are a first-time user.

 2. Remove the resource that is configured by default for the REST API by by clicking its **Delete** icon.